MWloszek/dynamixfrontend.github.io/README.md

 <a name="comments"></a>
 ### Comments
 When in doubt, always comment.
-Silent comments in Less are in notated with forward backslashes.
+Silent comments in Less are in notated with two forward slashes.

 **EXAMPLES**